 You should request to speak with an existing employee.
 For a respectable employer who treats their employees well, this will never be an issue.
 If they decline however, it’s either because they don’t have any employees to connect you with or because they don’t want you talking to their current and possibly unhappy employees, which is a big red flag.

-Examine a variety of job postings in the same country to get a sense of what to expect in terms of pay and benefits.
-If you come across a job that offers a salary and benefits that are far higher than anything else you’ve seen, it’s almost certain to be too good to be true.
-When a degree is a requirement for legally working in a country, employment advertisements will state that a degree is needed.
-If you come across an employer who claims it isn’t necessary, it is likely to be a scam and you should avoid.
+Examine a variety of job postings in the same country to understand what to expect in terms of pay and benefits.
+If you come across a job that offers a salary and benefits that are far higher than anything else you’ve seen, it’s almost too good to be true.
+When a degree is a requirement for working in a country, employment advertisements will state that a degree is needed.

-To ensure every TEFL student is legitimate, employers verify each applicant’s certificate to guarantee that they have completed the TEFL course as more and more people are attempting to fake TEFL certificates, If you can’t validate your TEFL certificate, companies will assume you didn’t get it from a trustworthy source or that you didn’t get it at all.
+To ensure every TEFL student is legitimate, employers verify each applicant’s certificates.
+This is too guarantee that they have completed the TEFL course.
+As more and more people are attempting to fake TEFL certificates.
+If you can’t validate your TEFL certificate, companies will assume you didn’t get it at all.
 To put it in other words, you might not be able to get the job.

 Once you have verified that it was received from a reputable company, you can verify that the course was completed by the applicant presenting the TEFL certificate by checking the verification number.
 With more companies and schools verifying TEFL certificates, it’s more important than ever to make sure you got your certification from a reliable company and finished the proper course.
 It could mean the difference between you getting a teaching job and living your dream life!